tasdikrahman/tasdikrahman.me/_posts/2016-08-13-My-internship-experience-at-Wingify-new-delhi-visual-website-optimiser-vwo.md

 Graphite consists of three parts.

-carbon - a daemon that listens for time-series data.
+- carbon: a daemon that listens for time-series data.

-whisper - a simple database library for storing time-series data.
+- whisper: a simple database library for storing time-series data.

-webapp - a (Django) webapp that renders graphs on demand.
+- webapp: a (Django) webapp that renders graphs on demand.

 The setting up of the the overall stack was a bit archaic but I finally got it right and the metrics for our internal service were being graphed correctly by Graphite.
 And they looked pretty too!